 Insert House Hunters.

-As a TV show, it is formulatic real estate escapism that's on ALL.
+As a TV show, it is formulaic real estate escapism that’s on ALL.
 THE.
 TIME.
-Every episode is pretty much the same, with the only real variants being the buyers' budgets, geographic location, and varying degrees of realtor awkwardness when forced to deal with the buyers' silly wish-list of demands in front of a camera.
-For the most part, everyone wants the exact same thing: A living space "for entertaining," an "open floor plan," or an "updated kitchen."
-Thus, the show's completely-predictable monotony makes it perfect for casually boozing during a quiet evening in.
-Since House Hunters is ALWAYS FREAKIN' ON, you almost never have to sit around waiting for it.
+Every episode is pretty much the same, with the only real variants being the buyers’ budgets, geographic location, and varying degrees of realtor awkwardness when forced to deal with the buyers’ silly wish-list of demands in front of a camera.
+For the most part, everyone wants the exact same thing: A living space “for entertaining,” an “open floor plan,” or an “updated kitchen.”
+Thus, the show’s completely-predictable monotony makes it perfect for casually boozing during a quiet evening in.
+Since House Hunters is ALWAYS FREAKIN’ ON, you almost never have to sit around waiting for it.

 Hence my official House Hunters drinking game.
 There are a couple other House Hunters drinking games out there, but this drinking game compiles almost all of the quirky House Hunters-isms on the market: Wives who complain about the lack of granite countertops, husbands who puff their chests out about their future man caves.
 Hence the massive smorgasbord of rules.
-The preferred beverage for this House Hunters drinking game is anything a faux-sophisticated mature person would drink, like a $7 bottle of pinot grigio or a jug of cooking merlot.
+The preferred beverage for this House Hunters drinking game is anything a faux-sophisticated mature person would drink, like a $7 bottle of pinot or a jug of cooking merlot.
 A tasty craft beer (poured into a glass, natch) does the trick just fine, too.
-As long as it's within budget.
+As long as it’s within budget.